Nikola Tesla Died Here

 Two years later Yugoslavia ceased to exist, but after so much time no one was taking the plaque down again.

-Bonus: Tesla lived and worked in what are now rooms 3327 and 3328.
+Bonus: Tesla lived and worked (and died) in what are now rooms 3327 and 3328.
 The hotel still rents them out to guests, and each is decorated with a couple of Tesla posters.
 Nicolas Cage stayed in one of them for a night while preparing for his role in The Sorcerer's Apprentice -- as a wizard who hurls balls of lightning.